The Personal Project

 - the presentation of a developed business, management, or organizational plan, i.e. for an entrepreneurial business or project, a special event, or the development of a new student or community organization.

-Your personal project should include a process journal, a product and a personal statement in the form of a structured piece of writing.
+Your personal project should include a process journal, a product and a personal statement.

 Whatever form you decide on, your personal project should: